Case-IH® Compatible Stainless Steel Tailing Elevator Bottom Plate

 Technical Specifications & Features

-- Manufacturer: Proudly C&M Australian made in Griffith, NSW.
+- Manufacturer: Proudly C&M Australian made by Collier & Miller.

-- Material: 3mm high-grade Stainless Steel for maximum abrasion resistance.
+- Material: 3mm high-grade Stainless Steel for maximum high-strength integrity.

-- Shipping: Available for fast Australia-wide dispatch from Collier & Miller.
+- Dispatch: Available for fast Australia-wide shipping from Collier & Miller.

 Expert Maintenance Review